-• The Scheme's portfolio comprises equity holdings (dynamically allocated across all the three categories of market capitalization).
-The portfolio will therefore be invested in large, mid and small cap stocks which together will be a minimum of 65% of the portfolio.
-The fund then has the flexibility of investing the balance 35% into either of the three market cap category stocks or invest in debt and debt related instruments will aid in managing volatility and also aid with reasonable liquidity.

-- The Scheme endeavors to have a diversified equity portfolio comprising stocks across various sectors of the economy to reduce sector specific risks. - Any investments in debt securities would be undertaken after assessing the associated credit risk, interest rate risk and liquidity risk.
+- The Scheme's portfolio comprises equity holdings mainly to large cap, mid cap and small cap stocks (at least 25% of the portfolio into each of the three categories).
+The portfolio will therefore be invested in large, mid and small cap stocks which together will be minimum 75% of the portfolio.
+The fund then has flexibility of investing the balance 25% into either of the three market cap category stocks or invest in debt and debt related instruments will aid in managing volatility and also aid reasonable liquidity. - The Scheme endeavors to have a diversified equity portfolio comprising stocks across various sectors of the economy to reduce sector specific risks. - Any investments in debt securities would be undertaken after assessing the associated credit risk, interest rate risk and liquidity risk.